animist-os/crux/HELP.md

 - Note: You can combine these forms inside larger expressions (concat, fan/cog ops, etc.).
 RNG is used wherever a `Curly` or `Choice (||)` appears, and wherever a `RandNum` is accepted after a pipe.

-- If you need determinism for a specific random choice or range, add `@hhhh` to that curly expression.
+- If you need determinism for a specific random choice or range, add `$hhhh` to that curly expression.

 - In the current grammar, use curly syntax `{...}` for random choices, and reserve single `|` for timeScale piping.